httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 --- abstract

 This document describes a set of data types and associated algorithms that are intended to make it easier and safer to define and handle HTTP header fields.
-It is intended for use by specifications of new HTTP header fields that wish to use a common syntax that is more restrictive than traditional HTTP/1.x field values.
+It is intended for use by specifications of new HTTP header fields that wish to use a common syntax that is more restrictive than traditional HTTP field values.

 --- note_Note_to_Readers